WaterFutures/AI-for-Drinking-Water-Chlorination-Challenge-IJCAI-25/README.md

 You can find a set of frequently asked questions [here](faq.md).

+## Results

+Evaluations are running -- the results will be published as soon as possible.

 ## Update 30th July

 - Specify time zone on deadline (it is AoE)